 The redevelopment of the ground also gave the opportunity to widen the main grass pitch and so this is now virtually full size – a welcome development for under-employed wingers!
 Use of this pitch (tournaments notwithstanding) is now the preserve of the men’s Veterans team.
 This was established in 2004/05 to encourage those with failing limbs and rapidly reducing speed to prolong their careers and has been so successful that several members have come out of retirement to participate and a few have even taken up the game for the first time.

 Kenley is an amateur club only recently paying for coaches; friendship, continuity and sociability have always been the hallmarks of Kenley: numerous marriages, and consequent children, have evolved from our sociability and although nonagenarian Sid Miners is the only active member who has been involved since the start, the number of players who have been members for over 20 years easily runs into double figures.

-Stability, too – KHC has had only four Chairmen since its inception: Sid Miners, Crispin Williams, Ray Baldwin and now Paul Bateman.
+Stability, too – KHC has had only five Chairmen since its inception: Sid Miners, Crispin Williams, Ray Baldwin, Paul Bateman and currently Robin Hunt.
 John Jones completed 25 years as Treasurer, while there has seldom been a shortage of volunteers for other posts, a tribute to the inclusivity of the club.